encircled/jPut/README.md

     * *sampleSize* - sample size which is used for trend analysis, i.e. only specified count of previous test executions will be used for analysis
     * *sampleSelectionStrategy* - defines the way, how the sample (a subset of results) should be chosen from the all available previous results
     * *averageTimeThreshold* - static average time threshold.
 Performance trend test will fail if average execution time is greater than sample average time plus given threshold
-    * *useSampleVarianceAsThreshold* - if true - use the sample variance as an average time threshold.
-Performance trend test will fail if average execution time is greater than sample average time plus its variance
+    * *useStandardDeviationAsThreshold* - if true - use the sample standard deviation as an average time threshold.
+Performance trend test will fail if average execution time is greater than sample average time plus threshold

+*useStandardDeviationAsThreshold* can be used together with *averageTimeThreshold*, result threshold will be the sum of both

 #### Examples